 9. Mahershala Ali is probably slumming here, but that's okay.
 He brings welcome gravitas.
 And he likely got a good paycheck.

 10. We should talk about the sailboat family.
 It's good that the movie took time to develop their characters before the dinosaurs attack so we feel more of an investment in their safety, but their little cruise seems incredibly reckless given the exposition audiences were provided about the world of the movie.
-We also noted that without the family's side adventure, the movie would probably only run 90 minutes.
+We also noted that without the family's side adventure, the run time would probably only 90 minutes.

 13. Even after all of that, we're still skeptical of Xavier.